 Mow the lawn to a shorter height to minimize the moisture

 Avoid application of Nitrogen during fall if your grass is susceptible to snow mold

-Seeding with different variety of grass should be done if there is no growth
+Seeding with different varieties of grass should be done if there is no growth

 If the severity prevails, apply thiophanate methyl in the late fall.